Go To Home Button

 And if you have a belief that is holding you back, you can use the same technique to change that belief to doubt by changing one or two of the submodalities and memorizing it that way.
 Now that you can motivate yourself to exercise.

-My "Urge To Exercise!" program utilizes a combination of Traditional Hypnosis, Ericksonian Hypnosis, and NLP to create a powerful urge to start an exercise program, and then exercise consistently.
+The "Urge To Exercise!" program utilizes a combination of Traditional Hypnosis, Ericksonian Hypnosis, and NLP to create a powerful urge to start an exercise program, and then exercise consistently.

 Alan B. Densky, CH is an NLP Practitioner.
 He started his practice of NLP & hypnosis in 1978.
 He offers a broad range of hypnotherapy CDs, including an interactive NLP Six-Step Reframing CD on his Neuro-VISION Hypnosis site.
 Also offered are his Free hypnosis research library, MP3 downloads, and NLP & hypnosis newsletters.